pdxrod/blockchain_explorer/README.md

 For what regtest, testnet and mainnet mean, see [https://dzone.com/articles/bitcoin-and-junit](https://dzone.com/articles/bitcoin-and-junit)

-You need to change USERNAME and PASSWORD in config/config.exs to whatever you give as username/password arguments to the scripts
+You need to change 'rpcuser' and 'rpcpass' in config/config.exs to whatever you give as username/password arguments to the scripts

 # regtest mode